 Headache Medicine Fellowship

-Our Fellowship Program is multidisciplinary with partners in Sleep Medicine, Pain Management, Pediatric Heache Medicine, Oromaxillofacial Surgery, Physical Therapy, Pain Psychology, Obstetrics and Gynecology, Neuroradiology and Plastic Surgery.
+Our Fellowship Program is multidisciplinary with partners in Sleep Medicine, Pain Management, Ophthalmology, Oromaxillofacial Surgery, Physical Therapy, Pain Psychology, Obstetrics and Gynecology, Neuroradiology, Neurosurgery, and Plastic Surgery.

-Fellows will receive a comprehensive experience in outpatient, infusion center, and inpatient headache and facial pain management, and will become proficient in procedures used in the treatment of headache patients (i.e., chemodenervation, peripheral nerve blocks).
+Fellows receive a comprehensive experience in outpatient, infusion center, inpatient headache, and facial pain management, and will become proficient in procedures used in the treatment of headache patients (i.e., chemodenervation, peripheral nerve blocks, transnasal sphenopalatine ganglion blocks.)

 The fellow runs a procedure clinic at Parkland one to two times monthly once they are proficient in the techniques.
-The core curriculum is focused on outpatient and inpatient management of headache disorders in adults and includes experience in pediatric headache disorders, sleep medicine, oromaxillofacial surgery, pain management, and other disciplines as desired.
+The core curriculum is focused on outpatient and inpatient management of headache disorders in adults and includes experience in pediatric headache disorders, sleep medicine, oromaxillofacial disorders, pain management, concussion, and other disciplines as desired.
 The fellow sees neuro-ophthalmology patients on one half-day weekly to become familiar with the examination techniques and learn about disorders that overlap the two disciplines.
+We have active programs in intracranial pressure disorders and traumatic brain injury.
 Basic science research opportunities are possible depending on the fellow’s interest and faculty expertise at our institution.

 Applicants must have completed three years of an accredited neurology residency, and be either Board-certified or Board-eligible in neurology.
 Successful applicants must be able to obtain medical licensure in Texas.

 Download the application and follow instructions on the application for submitting.